Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel

 On the other hand, if my experience is negative, it’s in poor taste to write a negative blog post about it.
 Imagine staying with a friend or family member, then tweeting about how dirty the bathrooms are.
 You wouldn’t, right?
 Because if someone shows you enough hospitality to allow you to stay with them free of charge, you don’t badmouth them.

 Even though we’re talking about a business transaction, I still find it in poor taste.
 On one hand, it’s acceptable for bloggers to receive comped rooms and travel in order to cover an event for an organization.
-On the other hand, writing an unbiased review about a comped hotel experience is damn near impossible.
+On the other hand, writing an unbiased review about a comped hotel experience is pretty much impossible.

 2. Disclose that the trip is #sponsored

-Nothing is more obnoxious than social media “influencers” whose sole jobs it is to sell products and experiences.
-When advertising is disguised as genuine endorsement, that’s not only misleading, it’s a violation of the FTC’s Endorsement Guidelines.
+Nothing is more obnoxious than social media “influencers” whose sole job is to sell products and experiences.
+When advertising is disguised as genuine endorsement, it’s not only misleading but also a violation of the FTC’s Endorsement Guidelines.

 Whether you’re a blogger or influencer (whatever that means), it’s absolutely your responsibility to clearly convey to your readers any financial incentive you may receive for promoting a brand.
 Even if you’re just attending a hotel-sponsored meet-and-greet, the ethical thing is to disclose that your attendance was made possible by the company covering your hotel and airfare.